rhuanbarreto/ip21-ruby/README.md

 This gem uses Windows authentication to connect to SQLPlus, so don't forget to set your credentials correctly.

-On domain you can use the Netbios name (CONTOSO) or the normal domain name (contoso.com)
+On domain you can use the NETBIOS name (CONTOSO) or the normal domain name (contoso.com)

 # Changelog
 See the [commit page](https://github.com/rhuanbarreto/ip21-ruby/commits) for a list of changes.